This article was updated on July 19, 2018.

 When it comes to employer compliance with garnishment orders, having strong systems in place that can adapt to fast-evolving legal changes in multiple jurisdictions is critical.
 Compliance gaps in this area, as in so many others, can expose you to costly legal liability and a damaged reputation.

 As for keeping employees subject to garnishments motivated, an employer may need to be equally proactive in mitigating worker anxiety while ensuring compliance.
-As "Garnishment: The Untold Story" reminds us, employers will likely "feel the brunt of this employee anxiety in the form of decreased worker productivity and overall lack of motivation."
+As the ADP RI report reminds us, employers will likely "feel the brunt of this employee anxiety in the form of decreased worker productivity and overall lack of motivation."
 It may be in the employer's best interest to bring training and support to bear on the problem, showing impacted employees that you care by helping them manage their debt and avoid future garnishments.

 Financial counseling can directly help employees and indirectly help the organization by giving workers a sense of control that allows them to be productive.
 "By making a financial wellness expert available to provide counsel — offering budget education and establishing preventive financial wellness training — some employers seek to minimize the negative effects of wage garnishment and help employees manage debt."